unclebob/CC_SMC/README.md

 When more than one action should be performed, they can be grouped together in braces (`{}`).

 ### Super States
 Notice the duplication of the `Reset` transition.
 In all three states the `Reset` event does the same thing.
-It transitions to the `Locked` state and it invokes the `lock` and `alarmOff` actions.
+It transitions to the `Locked` state, and it invokes the `lock` and `alarmOff` actions.
 This duplication can be eliminated by using a _Super State_ as follows:

     Initial: Locked
     FSM: Turnstile